ITzTravelInTime/TINU/README.md

 - https://github.com/ITzTravelInTime/TINURecovery

 # Repository rules:
-- If you want to create your own spin-off version of TINU please let the project maintainers know!
+- Respect the GNU GPL V2 license please!
-- If possible distribute your spin-off version of TINU on GitHub and respect the license please!
+- If you want to create your own modified fork of TINU please let the project maintainers know!
-- If you believe that your changes may help with the main branch, create your own fork, apply the changes to it and then create a pull/merge request to the main branch here to let the changes be applyed more easily by the repository maintainers.
+- If you believe that your changes may help with the main branch, create your own fork, apply your changes to it and then create a pull/merge request to the main branch here to let the changes be applyed more easily by the repository maintainers, and also have you credited for your work.
-- Create an issue for any problems, bugs, spell/grammar errors, missplacements and suggestions (especially the ones from designers and developers are always welcome).
+- Create an issue here on github for any problems, bugs, spell/grammar errors, missplacements or just for suggestions (especially the ones from designers and developers are always welcome).

 # Note that:
 - This software is currently under GNU GPL v2 license so any new branch/mod/third party release must be open source and under the same license.